zarf-dev/zarf/adr/0017-zarf-bundle.md

         - cmd: zarf package deploy zarf-init-amd64-v0.27.0.tar.zst --components git-server --confirm -l warn
 ```

-While this _does_ fulfill the need to deploy two packages in one command, it does so in such a way that is very brittle and creates bloated and inefficient packages.
+While this _does_ fulfill the need to deploy two packages in one command, it does so in such a way that is verbose within the `zarf.yaml`, brittle across Zarf versions, inefficient within the package structure (it doesn't share layers), and is difficult to use `variables` with.

 ### Proposed Solutions